shopsmart/bd_lint/README.md

 $ bundle exec rake bd_lint:rvm_check
 ```

-Check an application for known security vulnerabilities in its Gems can be done by running the following
+Check an application for known security vulnerabilities in its Gems by running the following
 ```bash
 $ bundle exec rake bd_lint:audit
 ```